caiks/WBOT02/README.md

 Note that a two *level model* would be less likely to have its ultimate *underlying* concentrated in one region.
 Its *alignments* would be more global - distributed between regions across the frame.
 We will consider two *level models* later in the discussion.

-Although our experiments with scales, the bucketing of *values* and with the minimum entropy, etc, are making some progress, we are still far short of a perfect *model* as can be seen by the representation of *model* 53 -
+Although our experiments with scales, bucketing of *values* and minimum entropy, etc, are making some progress, we are still far short of a perfect *model* as can be seen by the representation of *model* 53 -

 <a name="contour004_053_representation"></a>

 ![contour004_053_representation](images/contour004_053_representation.png)

-*Model* 64 is a copy of *model* 52/53 except that the balanced *valency* variation of the `valentFixed` method is used, i.e. `"valency_balanced" : true`.
+*Model* 64 is a copy of *models* 52/53 except that the balanced *valency* variation of the `valentFixed` method is used, i.e. `"valency_balanced" : true`.
 (See [Records and representations](#Records_and_representations) above.)
 That is, the record cell brightnesses are adjusted so that the cell average is moved to the mid-point of the range.

 The growth rate, statistics and multiplier for *model* 64 are all very similar to those of *models* 52 and 53.
 To gain a sense of qualitative differences we first compare *model* 52's path lengths in the contour map for the Citizen Kane image -